ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 As the primary benefit of microservices is faster time-to-market, changes happen all the time.
 Not only unit and integration testing is required, but also more advanced contract testing to act as a safety net.
 Consumer-driven-contract testing allows the consumer (the client) to define what he expects from the producer (the service), and ensure the producer validates that definition every time a change is made to the service.
-This allows the consumer to rest at ease, knowing the producer will remain backwards compatible or version accordingly, and gives the producer knowledge of who uses exactly what of its service.
+This allows the consumer to rest at ease, knowing the producer will remain backwards compatible or version accordingly, and gives the producer knowledge of who uses exactly which parts of its service.
 The latter gives the producer the chance to request consumers to update their service in case they are causing too much complexity on the producer’s side due to backwards compatibility.

 Tests like these document with guaranteed certainty relations between clients and services or services and services.
-Querying the contracts that define these relations offer a great source for the dashboard’s nodes and links between them.
+Querying the contracts that define these relations offer a great source of information for the dashboard’s nodes and links between them.
 When working with the consumer-driven-contract testing framework Pact, a repository called the Pact-broker holds all the available contracts and exposes them through a REST interface.
 Our Pact aggregator makes use of this interface to pull the information into the dashboard.